ersanchez/notes/zfs.md

 This section details recipes to use for the following events:

 * restoring from a specific snapshot
-* zfs send and receive - for example, moving a zfs filesystem from one zpool to another zpool
+* ZFS send and receive - for example, moving a ZFS filesystem from one zpool to another zpool
-* incremental zfs send and receive - for example backing up a zfs filesystem to a remote location or USB disk
+* incremental ZFS send and receive - for example backing up a ZFS filesystem to a remote location or USB disk

 ### Restore From Snapshot